Police launch homicide investigation after death of Gisborne toddler - NZ Herald

 Information can also be provided anonymously through Crime Stoppers on 0800 555 111.

-Meanwhile, Gisborne police have arrested a man in relation to the injuries of a

-3-month-old baby who was admitted to hospital on New Year's Eve.
+Meanwhile, Gisborne police have arrested a man after a 3-month-old baby was admitted to hospital on New Year's Eve.

-10.30am on December 31 and was subsequently flown to Starship children's hospital.
+The critically injured baby was brought into Gisborne Hospital about 10.30am on December 31 and was subsequently flown to Starship children's hospital.

 The baby received critical care while at Starship and was flown back to Gisborne Hospital on Thursday in an improved condition.